Basis-Theory/docs/source/includes/api-reference/_tokens.md

 ## Token Expiration

-By default a created token will not expire, however, users can optionally set the `expires_at` property when creating a token to determine its expiration date.
+By default a created token will not expire, however, users can optionally set the `expires_at` property with an ISO8601 <code>DateTime</code> when creating a token to determine its expiration date.
 An expired token is **deleted** from the tenant up to **1 hour** after it's expiration time.

 ### Expiration Date Formats